 - Oil, olive - 1 Tbsp

-- Marinate mushrooms - Remove mushroom stems and scrape out gills using the side of a spoon.
-Crush garlic cloves with the palm of your hand and remove peel (no need to chop).
-Combine garlic with balsamic vinegar (the portion for the mushrooms), cooking oil, soy sauce, brown sugar and Italian seasonings.
-Coat mushrooms in marinade and marinate for at least 30 minutes and up to 2 days.
+- Marinate steak - Peel garlic and crush the cloves with the palm of your hand.
+Combine garlic with balsamic vinegar (the portion for the steak), cooking oil, Tamari, brown sugar, and Italian seasonings.
+Tenderize steak with a fork and pour marinade over top.
+Let steak marinate for at least 30 minutes and up to 2 days.
 (Can be done up to 2 days ahead)

-- Make balsamic reduction - Double if making Tuesday’s meal.
-Simmer balsamic vinegar (the portion for the reduction) in a small saucepan, swirling the pan occasionally to prevent burning, until it reduces by roughly half, 5 to 6 minutes.
+- Make balsamic reduction - Simmer balsamic vinegar (the portion for the reduction) in a small saucepan until it reduces by at least half and thickens to the texture of syrup.
 (Can be done up to 5 days ahead)

 - Peaches - Slice peaches.

-- While mushrooms cook, toss quinoa with arugula, peach slices, almonds and olive oil.
-Season with some salt and pepper.
+- While steak cooks, toss arugula with peach slices, almonds, and olive oil.

-- Drizzle balsamic reduction (remember to save half the reduction if making Tuesday’s meal) over both mushrooms and salad.
+- Drizzle balsamic reduction over both steak and salad.
 Enjoy!